Sean Murray (actor): Career

 After Murray decided he wanted to be an actor at a young age, he worked hard to try to land small parts and when he was 11 was able to become an extra in the Steve Martin and Joan Cusack film My Blue Heaven.
 Murray's TV credits include a starring role in the UPN sitcom The Random Years and a supporting role as teenager Zane Grey Hart in CBS's comedy/western series Harts of the West, with Beau Bridges as his father and Harley Jane Kozak as his mother.
 Lloyd Bridges also starred in the series.
 The program was set on a dude ranch in Nevada.
 Murray also appeared in several episodes of JAG and was later cast as Timothy McGee in the show's spin-off, NCIS.
 McGee's sister is played by Troian Bellisario, his real-life stepsister.
-In addition, Murray has appeared in several feature films including Hocus Pocus (1993), his first motion picture film appearance, in which he played Thackery Binx.
+In addition, Murray has appeared in several feature films, including Hocus Pocus (1993), his first motion-picture film appearance, in which he played Thackery Binx.
 While this is one of his most well-known roles, his voice in the film was dubbed by Jason Marsden.
 His other film appearances include This Boy's Life; and in Todd Field's Too Romantic.

+As of May 2024, Murray is the longest-serving NCIS cast member, having debuted early in the first season.

 Personal life

 Murray and Carrie James, a teacher, met in 2004 at an event, and they married on November 26, 2005.
-They had their first child, a daughter (Caitlyn Melissa), in 2007.
-The couple's second child, a son (River James), was born in Los Angeles in April 2010.
+They had their first child, a daughter, named Cay Ryan, in 2007.
+The couple's second child, a son, named River James, was born in Los Angeles in April 2010.
+Murray and his wife separated in March 2024.
+Their divorce was finalized in May, 2025.

+Murray's daughter was a guest star with her father in NCIS Season 19 episode "The Brat Pack".